marduk191/ComfyUI-Fluxpromptenhancer/README.md

 ## Troubleshooting

 - If the node doesn't appear in ComfyUI, make sure you've placed the files in the correct directory and restarted ComfyUI.
-- If you encounter any "module not found" errors, ensure that all dependencies are correctly installed in the same Python environment that ComfyUI is using.
+- If you encounter any "module not found" errors, ensure that all dependencies (including PyTorch and Hugging Face Transformers) are correctly installed in the same Python environment that ComfyUI is using.
 - If you get an error about the model not being found, make sure you have an internet connection for the automatic download, or try the manual download step in the installation instructions.

 ## Contributing